What You Need to Know About Occupational Therapy Assistant

 The states with the most job growth for Occupational Therapy Assistant are Arizona, Georgia, and Utah.
 Watch out if you plan on working in Delaware, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.

-Salary for an Occupational Therapy Assistant
+How Much Does an Occupational Therapy Assistant Make?

 The salary for Occupational Therapy Assistants ranges between about $39,620 and $80,980 a year.